 Echo SRM-225's Best Feature

-If you have a lawn care business, maybe you only have nice cushy jobs that barely have any grass to mow.
+If you have a lawn care business maybe you only have nice cushy jobs that barely have any grass to mow.
 Not me.
-I get calls and customers who have neglected their lawns for a long time by the time they have called me.
-As my business goes on, I have to do less of these clean-ups, but rest assured there will always be that clean-up nightmare job.
+I get calls and customers who have neglected their lawns for a long time by the time they call me.
+As my business grows these types of clean-ups are rarer, but rest assured there will always be that clean-up nightmare job.

-The Echo trimmer at this point is a life saver, as the first thing you are going to do is start trimming all around the edges of the yard.
-Also, if the grass is too long, you will have to even trim the whole yard before mowing.
-This sounds nice, but if you have done it before, you know that it means a mess.
-Stuff flying everywhere: some of it hard, some of it gooey and gross, some of it even hurts a bit.
+The Echo trimmer at this point is a lifesaver as the first thing you'll do is start trimming all around the edges of the yard.
+Also, if the grass is too long you'll have to even trim the whole yard before mowing.
+This sounds nice, but if you've done this before you know it means a mess.
+Stuff flying everywhere, some of it hard, some of it gooey and gross, some of it even hurts a bit.

-What you don't want to have happen is the string on the trimmer getting twisted up and tangled inside the nozzle.
-You don't want the string to hide inside the nozzle and not come out.
+What you don't want to happen is having the string on the trimmer getting twisted up and tangled inside the nozzle.
+You don't want the string to hide inside the nozzle and not come out!
 And you don't want to spend 15 minutes trying to tie the cord around the trimmer nozzle re-feeding the thing.

 How I Met the Echo SRM-225

-I have had three different lawn care businesses—a total of four seasons.
+I've had three different lawn care businesses—a total of four seasons.
 The one I presently work for is going on its second season or year.
-Last season, when I decided to start up the lawn care business again, I went shopping for equipment.
+Last season when I decided to start up the lawn care business again I went shopping for equipment.

 Why Having a Good Trimmer Is So Important

-That's the key to why they are paying you, though.
-Because you know how to feed the string into your trimmer, and you have a blower to clean up the mess afterwards.
-If you can turn the trimmer sideways and make some straight lines and make a nice clean look to a yard, then they will be impressed and think you even know what you are doing.
+That's the key to why they are paying you though.
+Because you know how to feed the string into your trimmer and you have a blower to clean up the mess afterwards.
+If you can turn the trimmer sideways and make some straight lines and make a nice clean look to a yard then customers will be impressed and think you even know what you're doing.
 What I'm saying here is having a quality trimmer and equipment will do the work for you.

 Another thing is that the trimming part of the lawn care is the hardest part usually.
-It's the part of the work that people can't do in shorts, a t-shirt, and flip-flops.
-When all those items start flying at them, they give up trimming and skip to the mowing.
-I've done hundreds of jobs over the years, and I have likely spent half this time using the trimmer.
+It's the part of the work that people can't do in shorts, t-shirts, and flip-flops.
+When all those nasty items start flying at them they give up trimming and skip to the mowing.
+I've done hundreds of jobs over the years and I've likely spent half this time using the trimmer.
 Trimming is the majority of lawn care work.